bbbbbr/png2hicolorgb/Readme.md

 # png2hicolorgb
-An updated version of Glenn Cook's Windows Game Boy Hi Colour conversion app.
+An updated version of Glenn Cook's Windows GUI "hicolour.exe" 1.2 conversion tool for the Game Boy Color.
 The starting code base was the 1.2 release.

 # HiColor
 "Hi Color" on the Game Boy Color is a technique for displaying backgrounds with thousands of colors instead being limtied to 32 colors for the entire screen background.
 It achieves this by changing ~16 colors of the background palette per scanline.
 The main tradeoffs are that it uses much of the Game Boy's available cpu processing per frame and requires more ROM space.
 The tile patterns, map, attributes and per-scanline palettes are pre-calculated using the PC based conversion tool.